ncatlab/nlab-content/pages/1408.md

-In the version of this that is available on the arXiv ([arXiv](http://arxiv.org/abs/0810.5174)) the point of view is more on bi-presheaves, a useful discussion to the relation to structured morphisms here is in section 10.1. there .
+In the version of this that is available on the arXiv ([arXiv](http://arxiv.org/abs/0810.5174)) the point of view is more on bi-presheaves, a useful discussion to the relation to structured morphisms here is in section 10.1. there.